Shcoobz/list_projects/README.md

 ## >>> BasicJava

-> A collection of diverse basic Java projects, which demonstrate the application of core Java principles
+> A list of diverse basic Java projects, which demonstrate the application of core Java principles
 > in creating complex simulations and interactive applications.
 >
 > Each project focuses on object-oriented programming, data management, and user interface design, showing